 1. WORDS: A priest recounted that the one thing he remembers his Dad always saying is that it would be good if every Catholic family had at least one religious vocation from among its children, and he hoped the same for his children.
 He never targeted any one child, he just made the blanket wish for one vocation in his family.

 If it is truly your wish that one of your children becomes a priest or consecrated sister or brother, then say so with a general wish.
 No pressure applied.
 This just spurs our children to think, “What does God want for my life.”
 AND they know that you will support whatever they choose.
-The reality is that 23% of the newly ordained were discouraged by family members, 10-15% were discouraged by their mother or father.
-I am sure you would never do that.
+The reality is that about 23% of the newly ordained each year were discouraged by family members, 10-15% are discouraged by their mother or father.

 If you do encourage your children with your words to think about a religious vocation, you never know if it will be your child, grandchild, or somewhere down the line that answers that special call from God to give his or her life in service to the Church and His people.